Meeman3/calendar/README.md

     python3 main.py
     ```

-Any feedback is welcomed and ideas appreciated.
+Any feedback is welcomed and ideas appreciated!